-Since barley absorbs a lot of liquid, I found that cooking it part way on its own reduces the amount of stock needed in the soup.
-I recommend you start cooking the barley by boiling it in a separate pot while you make the soup.
-After about twenty minutes, you can add the drained barley to the soup pot and let the soup simmer for another 15 to 20 minutes to finish cooking.
+If you’re wondering which cut of beef to use to make this soup, I find chuck roast or sirloin tip works wonderfully.
+To speed up the time it takes to cook Beef Barley Soup and reduce the amount of broth needed, it’s a good idea to cook the barley separately.
+Since barley absorbs a lot of liquid, cooking it partway on its own reduces the amount of stock needed in the soup.
+It also reduces the total amount of time needed to make the soup.
+So to speed things up, I recommend you start cooking the barley by boiling it in a separate pot while you make the soup.
+Let the barley simmer for about twenty minutes, drain it and add it to the remainder of the ingredients in the soup pot.
+Continue to simmer the soup for an additional 15 to 20 minutes to finish cooking it.

-Top this Beef and Barley Soup with some chopped fresh parsley for a delicious and wholesome meal.
-Enjoy!
+To serve, top the soup with some chopped fresh parsley and enjoy a delicious and wholesome meal.

 - 1 tbsp olive oil

 - 1 pound beef chuck roast or sirloin tip, you can use less beef if you prefer a less meaty soup